yujiri8/yujiri.xyz/protagonism/anarchism.md

 		3. If you don't vote, you consent to be ruled by the winning candidate by not voting against them.

-		So there's no way to not consent?
-Obviously, that reasoning is complete bunk.
+		So according to this argument, *any* course of action constitutes consent to be governed by the winning candidate.
+Obviously, this reasoning is bunk.
 (Not only are they not all true, but they are *all* false, as we will see later.)

-	* Another common one is the "if you don't like it, leave", implying that just living in your house constitutes consent to be ruled by the local government.
+	* Another common one is "if you don't like it, leave", implying that just living in your house constitutes consent to be ruled by the local government.
 This is a circular argument because it already assumes the government owns the area they claim to.
 I couldn't go to your house and say "You have to follow these rules, and if you don't like it, you can leave your house".
 I can only do that in *my* house.

 	* Another is the "lineage" defense, another favorite of constitutionalists: that the founders of America consented to the system, and that we're bound by their decision.
 But no one would ever apply that same logic to anything else.
 A contract I sign doesn't bind my children, let alone for the rest of their lives!